 This will help peel the quad off of the IT band, allowing the muscles to separate will help them recover more fully.

-The foam roller helps ease the pain, but this exercise is going to help prevent the pain from coming back.
+The foam roller helps ease the pain, but this injury prevention exercise for runners is going to help prevent the pain from coming back.
 To start this exercise:

 Pro tip: For an added challenge, go beyond that point until the weight touches the ground, or hovers just above the ground.